-On behalf of the Shelton State Community College (SSCC) administration, nursing faculty, and staff, I would like to welcome you to the SSCC Nursing Program-Associate Degree Nursing (ADN) with a Practical Nursing (PN) opt out program.
+On behalf of the Shelton State Community College (SSCC) administration, nursing faculty, and staff, I would like to welcome you to SSCC Nursing's Practical Nursing (PN) Program and the Associate Degree Nursing (ADN) with a Practical Nursing 'Opt-out' Program.
 We thank you for selecting SSCC for your nursing preparation.
-You are now part of the SSCC family and will become part of our distinguished group of graduates.
-Our graduates and reputation are second to none.
-We are proud of our graduates' success rates on the National Council Licensure Examination-Registered Nurse (NCLEX-RN) and the National Council Licensure Examination-Practical Nurse (NCLEX-PN), and we accept the commitment to provide you with a quality educational program.
+You are now part of the SSCC family and will become one of our distinguished graduates.
+Our program's reputation is second to none.
+We are proud of our graduates' success rates on the National Council Licensure Examination-Registered Nurse (NCLEX-RN) and the National Council Licensure Examination-Practical Nurse (NCLEX-PN), and we are committed to continuing a tradition of quality educational programming.

-We will make available to you the faculty expertise and support services necessary for your success.
-You, however, must assume the responsibility for taking advantage of all learning opportunities provided.
+As faculty, our expertise will be readily available to you along with support services necessary for your success.
+You, however, must assume responsibility for taking advantage of all learning opportunities provided.
 We urge you to seek advice and utilize the services not only of the SSCC Nursing Program but also of the entire College system.
-The Nursing Student Handbook provides you with easily accessible information to facilitate you in assuming responsibility for your educational program.
+This Nursing Student Handbook provides you with easily accessible information to assume responsibility for your educational program.
 The handbook is to be used in conjunction with the SSCC College Catalog, the SSCC Student Handbook, and your syllabi.
-It is the responsibility of all nursing students to read carefully, be familiar with the information in all of these publications, and adhere to the stated policies and procedures.
+It is your responsibility to read this document carefully, be familiar with the information in all mentioned publications and adhere to stated policies and procedures.

-The opportunity to provide competent, quality care in nursing is unlimited.
-I encourage you to prepare yourself for the challenges in providing competent, quality nursing care.
-There are unlimited opportunities to carve a nursing career to meet your individual goals.
+The opportunities to provide competent, quality care in nursing are unlimited.
+I encourage you to prepare yourself for challenges knowing that you are carving a nursing career that will meet your individual goals.
 I extend best wishes to you for success in your endeavors toward becoming a licensed practical nurse or a registered nurse.

 Again, welcome to Shelton State.